alokranjan609/AI-Video-and-Image-Generation-System-Assignment/README.md

 Welcome to the **AI Video and Image Generation System Assignment**!
 This project is designed to assess your programming skills, creativity, problem-solving abilities, and ability to work with AI tools.
 Your task is to create a Python-based system that takes a user-provided text prompt, `**generates motivational**` videos and images based on the text, and stores them for user access.
 The system should also notify the user when the generated content is ready.

+## To see what kind of motivational content you have to generate you can take reference from our Empowerverse App [ANDROID](https://play.google.com/store/apps/details?id=com.empowerverse.app) || [iOS](https://apps.apple.com/us/app/empowerverse/id6449552284).
 ---

 ## **Assignment Tasks**